 Crypto exchanges usually display their daily trading volumes on their sites, but many other platforms share and compare data from hundreds of crypto exchanges in the market.
 CoinMarketCap.com (CMC) and Messari are among the most popular platforms for these purposes.

 Messari uses four main metrics in its approach.
-These are price, volume, supply, and market capitalization.
-They use over 100 quantitative metrics and over 15 qualitative classifications in their methodology.
+These are price, volume, supply, and market capitalisation.
+Their methodology uses over 100 quantitative metrics and over 15 qualitative classifications.
 And their goal is to provide users, traders, investors, or anyone with transparent data from the crypto market.

 Reports On Price Manipulation